 Email providers such as Outlook offer built-in recall capabilities that work in many instances.
 Outlook’s basic recall feature will work if:

 - Your recipient has not already opened your message.

 - The email has not been redirected to a folder other than ‘inbox’.

-- Your recipient is using an email provider other than Outlook, such as Gmail.
+- Your recipient is using an email provider other than Outlook.

 - If you are using Outlook for the web or the Outlook mobile app.